gabyx/Githooks/README.md

 ### Templates or Global Hooks

-This installer can work in one of 2 ways:
+This installer command can work in one of 2 ways:

 - Using the git template folder `init.templateDir` (default behavior)
 - Using the git `core.hooksPath` variable (set by passing the `--use-core-hookspath` parameter to the install script)

 Read about the differences between these 2 approaches below.

-In both cases, the installer will make sure Git will find the Githooks run-wrappers.
+In both cases, the installer command will make sure Git will find the Githooks run-wrappers.

 #### Template Folder (`init.templateDir`)